 If there is continued reluctance from a partner to share information then the matter should be referred to the North Somerset Safeguarding Adults Board.
-The North Somerset Safeguarding Adults Board will consider the reasons for not sharing the information and decide on the course of action to take.
+The board will consider the reasons for not sharing the information and decide on the course of action to take.